bron99/Discord_2024/README.md

 # Plugins

 The theme should work with any plugins you might use, however some might not work as intended.
-If you spot any that outright don't work well (whilist working on base discord), let me know and i will try to fix them.
+If you spot any that outright don't work well (whilst working on base discord), let me know and i will try to fix them.
 Some fixes for BD plugins are already included.

 # Work in progress